 Prohibited Uses

 Any activity that is prohibited by federal or state law or local ordinance is prohibited.
 MSUM facilities cannot be used by a non-affiliated organization or individual in a manner to make it appear that MSUM endorses a sectarian, religious, political or partisan position.
-Non-affiliated individual or groups may not use the Minnesota State University Moorhead logo on any publicity for the event.
+Non-affiliated individuals or groups may not use the Minnesota State University Moorhead logo on any publicity for the event.

 Except as expressly allowed pursuant to this policy or another MSUM policy or agreement, non-affiliated organizations or individuals are prohibited from engaging in commercial activities on campus unless they have entered into a facility use agreement.
-Failure to abide by federal or state law, local ordinances or MSUM policies can lead to cancellation of the event and prohibition of any further lease of facilities.
+Failure to abide by federal or state law, local ordinances, or MSUM policies can lead to cancellation of the event and prohibition of any further lease of facilities.

 Minors unaccompanied by adults or MSUM students will not be allowed to use the facilities or campus spaces unless they are attending a scheduled event, are invited guests, or are currently enrolled MSUM students.
 Minors are defined by state law as persons under the age of 18.

-Smoking, tobacco use, and tobacco sales (including the use or sales of smokeless tobacco products) are prohibited in University facilities or on any other property controlled by the University.
-Exceptions for instructional, research, educational, cultural, ceremonial and/or artistic purposes must be approved by MSUM Public Safety prior to its actual use.
+Smoking, tobacco use, and tobacco sales (including the use or sale of smokeless tobacco products) are prohibited in University facilities or on any other property controlled by the University.
+Exceptions for instructional, research, educational, cultural, ceremonial, and/or artistic purposes must be approved by MSUM Public Safety prior to its actual use.
 Such use must be preceded by reasonable advance notice to the public.
 Smoking, tobacco use, and tobacco sales are covered by MSUM’s Smoking and Tobacco Use/Sale Policy.

 Facilities and Space Use Fees

 Any fees charged will be consistent with Minnesota State Board Procedure 6.7.2, Part 7.
-A deposit, space use fee and/or labor charges may be assessed to the sponsoring group.
+A deposit, space use fee, and/or labor charges may be assessed to the sponsoring group.
 Separate fees may be charged for the use and/or operation of special equipment.

 MSUM Public Safety will determine if security is required for an event in consultation with the sponsoring group.
 The security requirements will be based on the following considerations: (1) the number of anticipated attendees; (2) the type of event; (3) whether alcohol is served at the event; (4) the locale of the event; and (5) other relevant factors.